 by Bill Jones, Ski Instructor

-Certified Professional Ski Instructor (Registration #110478)
+Certified Professional Ski Instructor (Registration #110478), Level III

 These early devices differed from modern alpine skis in that travelers' heels were free to rise with each stride as in a natural walking step.
 Such a setup is still used in modern cross-country, telemark, military, and mountaineering skis.

-Just as now, early skiers used a pole or poles for balance, to aid in pushing forward, and to create friction by dragging them in the snow to slow up.
+Just as now, early skiers used a pole or poles but their use was more for balance, to aid in pushing forward, and to create friction by dragging them in the snow to slow up.
 Surely these early skiers found they could slide down hills.
 But it appears to have been a very long time before they discovered how to turn skis while sliding.
 Logically, the very first turns could have been merely steps into a new direction, with multiple steps into the same direction to create greater turns, which we still do, too.
-What may have been the next generation of turns may have seemed more natural to those early skiers than do the ones we alpine skiers use today, for skiers of those earlier days first moved the outside hip forward of the turn to come, thrusting the corresponding ski along with it.
+What may have been the next generation of turns may have seemed more natural to those early skiers than do the ones we alpine skiers use today, for skiers of those earlier days first moved the outside hip forward of the turn-to-come, thrusting the corresponding ski along with it.
 (Today many skiers still find this move more natural than the one now used by virtually all advanced skiers who first move the inside hip and ski of the new turn forward, and for good mechanical reasons.)
 This early outside-hip forward turn came from the Telemark region of Norway.
 At another Norway area, another form of turning was soon invented in which, from a parallel ski position, the ski on the uphill side of the new turn was moved so its heel displaces uphill, called stemming, resulting in a skidded deflection against the snow that "pushes" the skier into a new direction.
 This turn came from the Christiania (now Oslo) area and so is called the stem christiania or stem christie.
 A more advanced turn can also be done without displacing the outside ski heel uphill and simply advancing the inside ski of the new turn while tipping the feet and body down the hill--the parallel christie.
 With modern skis we tilt our bodies a bit more down the hill, creating a higher angle of the ski's bases with the snow and minimizing or eliminating the skid, thus allowing the ski's designed geometry of shape to turn us-the carved turn.

 But skiing became a way to have fun early on, too.
 Witness this poem by a long-board skier from 1879 in the California gold camps (skis then were called snowshoes):